landtechnologies/technical-challenge/land-ownership/README.md

 You can use any tech stack, but for reference we use node.js, python, shell and docker.

-You may wish to have a quick read of [Our Engineering Principles](https://engineering.land.tech/principles) and [Our Tech Radar](https://engineering.land.tech/radar/).
+You may wish to have a (very quick) read of [Our Engineering Principles](https://engineering.land.tech/principles) and [Our Tech Radar](https://engineering.land.tech/radar/).

 Particularly in this tech-challenge scenario, **less is more**.